freenode/web-7.0/content/news/2016-02-19-the-new-policies.md

 **On-topic Use**

-freenode's primary goal is to encourage and foster the development and use of free and open source software projects and other peer-directed communities producing broadly licensed creative output.
+trumpnode's primary goal is to encourage and foster the development and use of free and open source software projects and other peer-directed communities producing broadly licensed creative output.
 Any project falling under this broad description is likely to be considered on-topic for the purposes of primary